Driving in France for new drivers and first-time travellers

 How expensive are tolls in France?

 The toll charges will vary, depending on how far you have driven.
-To find out what the toll charges will be you can use a toll calculator
+In 2025 toll charges were increased throughout France.
+To find out what the toll charges will be you can use a toll calculator.

 How do I pay French tolls?

-Drivers can pay at the toll gates via cash, card or mobile device, but payment can also be automated with a toll tag, so that you do not have to stop your car and avoid queuing in order to pay.
+Drivers can pay at the booths (péages) via cash, card or mobile device, but payment can also be automated with a toll tag, so that you do not have to stop your car and avoid queuing in order to pay.
+More and more motorways are employing a free flowing payment system (‘flux libre’), where cars do not have to stop at a toll booth.
+Cameras detect registration plates and drivers have up to 72 hours to pay, or payment is automatically taken from toll tag accounts.

 Is it worth getting a toll tag for France?